-We are pleased to serve the teachers and students right across the street at Northwood Junior High.
-Over the years we have built a strong relationship with the administration and teachers at Northwood where we have had the privilege of serving an end-of the year Appreciation Lunch for the teachers, hosted parenting classes, provided mentoring and invited low-income families to our Christmas Store.
+We are pleased to serve the teachers and students right across the street at Northwood MIddle School.
+Over the years we have built a strong relationship with the staff at Northwood where we have the privilege of serving an end-of the year Appreciation Lunch for the teachers, hosting parenting classes, providing mentoring and invite low-income families to our Christmas Store.

-God has opened doors of friendship with families of this lower-than-average-income apartment complex and invited us to treat them as a part of OUR family.
-So, several times a year we invite them to join us in activities like:
+God has opened doors of friendship with families of a nearby apartment complex so, during the year we invite the residents to join us in activities like:

-- Wildfire Youth Group Nights - One Wednesday a month we take our friendship, games, snacks, worship and an encouraging message to the youth in the complex.
+- Wildfire Youth Group Nights - One Wednesday a month we bring games, snacks, worship and an encouraging message to the youth.

-- Easter Egg Hunt - A crazy, happy, sugar-driven time for the young ones on the Saturday right before Easter Sunday.
+- Easter Egg Hunt - A crazy time for the young ones before Easter.

-- Back-to-School BBQ - Right before school starts, we serve BBQ hot dogs, chips, cotton candy, sno-cones and drinks, AS WELL AS much needed school supplies so that students can be successful in their upcoming school year.
+- Back-to-School BBQ - Before school starts, we serve a BBQ lunch and offer school supplies so that students can start the year ready!

 We've traveled from Hurricane Katrina relief in Louisiana, to Native American Bible School construction in California, to enhancing a Retreat Facility for victims of domestic violence in Alaska.
 Our call is to not only serve those who are on the front lines of ministry around the country, but also to grow and disciple the adults in our congregation to become great friends and servants of Jesus and of one another.

-Pastor Kevin has been a pioneer in taking our teenagers to places some would say are "too radical for my kid."
-They've served in places like the tropical mountains of Jamaica, to the back alleys of Las Vegas and the Tenderloin District of San Francisco.
-His heart for training our teens is to not only see the world in which we live but to experience their needs and enlarge a heart of compassion for them!
+Wildfire Youth Group travels every year to serve others, sometimes in the US and sometimes abroad, to places like the tropical mountains of Jamaica, to the back alleys of Las Vegas and the Tenderloin District of San Francisco.
+Our heart for training our teens is to not only see the world in which we live, but to experience real needs and develop a heart of compassion and service.

-A zany, crazy, and safe way to spend a Halloween night with our kids.
-We provide games, contests, and LOTS of candy for parents who want to bring their kids to a safe and fun environment!
+Each Year True North Kids and the RCC family hosts a fun night for the families in our neighborhood.
+We provide games, contests, and LOTS of candy for parents who want to bring their kids to a safe and fun environment for Halloween.